mmistakes/minimal-mistakes/_pages/about.md

 Here is my [Curriculum Vitae](../files/Minqian_Liu_CV.pdf).

 **I am actively seeking for a Ph.D. position in NLP, computer vision, deep learning, and related areas starting from Fall 2021.
-Feel free to drop me a line if interested!**
+Please feel free to drop me a line if interested!**

 ## Research Interests
 My research interests include **few-shot learning**, deep learning for **natural language processing** (e.g., dialogue system) and **computer vision**, as well as machine learning for healthcare.
 I am also interested in robustness of deep learning and reinforcement learning.